LambdaLabs/docsy-lambda-docs/README.md

 the repository from which the [Lambda docs site](https://docs.lambdalabs.com/) is built.

+The Lambda docs site is built using the [Hugo](https://gohugo.io/) static site generator and the [Docsy](https://github.com/google/docsy) Hugo theme.
+The docs site is deployed using [Cloudflare Pages](https://pages.cloudflare.com/).

 ## Contributing

 All contributions to the docs are appreciated, no matter how small!